Stochastic Modelling of Symmetric Positive Definite Material Tensors: Stochastic modelling

-To show the different possibilities, this will be done in three steps: first the spatial orientation will be kept fixed and only the eigenvalues (i.e.\ the scaling) will be random.
-In the case of second order tensors which is now considered here, this determines the group invariance class by the number of coinciding eigenvalues.
-In a second step, we shall keep the eigenvalues fixed but allow the spatial orientation of the symmetry axes to vary randomly; and in the last step both of those sources of randomness will be modelled together.
+To show the different possibilities, this will be done in three steps: first \rvsi{with fixed} spatial orientation only the eigenvalues (i.e.\ the scaling) will be random.
+In the case of second order tensors, \rvsi{like the heat conduction tensor}, which is considered here, this determines the group invariance class by the number of coinciding eigenvalues.
+In a second step, the eigenvalues \rvsi{are} fixed but the spatial orientation of the symmetry axes \rvsi{varies} randomly; and in the last step both of sources of randomness will be modelled together.

-\paragraph{Fixed spatial orientation:} The modelling approach is easiest to see by modelling only the anisotropic scaling as random, and keep a fixed spatial orientation of the anisotropy.
+\paragraph{Fixed spatial orientation:} The modelling approach is easiest to see by modelling only the anisotropic scaling as random, and keep a fixed spatial orientation of the anisotropy. \begin{linenomath}